-Private investment by U.S. businesses in equipment and software is forecast to be more than $2 trillion in 2023 with much of that being financed.
-According to Ralph Petta, President and CEO of the Equipment Leasing and Finance Association (ELFA), slower economic growth underlies the trends this year as equipment acquisition continues to drive supply chains across all U.S. manufacturing and service sectors.
+Private investment by U.S. businesses in equipment and software is forecast to be more than $2 trillion in 2024 with much of that being financed.
+According to Leigh Lytle, President and CEO of the Equipment Leasing and Finance Association (ELFA), growth and greater efficiencies underlie the trends this year as equipment acquisition continues to drive supply chains across all U.S. manufacturing and service sectors.
 Nearly eight in 10 of U.S. businesses currently use equipment leasing and financing to acquire the productive assets they need to operate and grow.

 Leasing: the new reality of business technology